DOAJ/doaj-kit/README.md

-# WIP: DOAJ.org’s UI kit
+# Manuscript: DOAJ’s Kit

 The beginnings of a design system for DOAJ.org.

 ## Install Jekyll